lachlan-00/ampache-scripts/README.md

 Now that last.fm data is merged and you're using ampache as a primary source of truth for playback history you can use it elsewhere.

 This script will merge totals and ratings (1-5 stars) back into rhythmbox so you can always be up to date no matter the library in use.

+The script will also insert ratings you have made when no rating exists in ampache.